top of page

 We live in an ocean of vibration.
 The collective sound of all creation is "Om", the primordial frequency from which everything emerges.
 Every sound carries its own frequency, and higher frequencies expand awareness and elevate consciousness.

-Chanting is a conscious way to direct and refine your mental state.
+Chanting is a conscious way to direct and refine your mental state, and Kundalini Yoga mantras make this practice effective.
 Emotions, thoughts, and beliefs all carry vibratory patterns.
 These patterns form the "program" your mind plays—and just like tuning a radio, you can learn to choose your frequency, moment by moment.

 When you chant a mantra, you activate the positive energy encoded within it.
 The frequency you emit—through thought, voice, and action—returns to you, a principle echoed in yogic teachings and known widely as the Law of Attraction.